flightaware/firestarter/ROADMAP.md

 and its clients, allowing for efficient data fan-out.

 ### v3
-Firestarter v3 will support processing and storage of airborn position data from Firehose.
+Firestarter v3 adds support for processing and storage of airborne position data from Firehose.
 It will likely also include a sample application for viewing such data.

 ### v4